 Global package installation under

-~/.local (for libraries you use a lot, and command-line tools like coffee-script and jade and jslint):
+$HOME/.local (for libraries you use a lot, and command-line tools like coffee-script jade jslint jshint uglifyjs):

 npm install -g PACKAGE [PACKAGE2 PACKAGE3 ...]